DaviDevMod/focus-trap/packages/single-focus-trap/README.md

 The reason why _tabbable_ is not being used as a dependency is that it would be an overkill and _single-focus-trap_ aims to be as simple and lightweight as possible.

-Also much obliged to the [focus-trap](https://github.com/focus-trap) project in general, which has been a huge point of reference.
+Also much obliged to the whole [focus-trap](https://github.com/focus-trap) project in general, which has been a huge point of reference.

 ## :earth_americas: Contributions